 The Day Ace Frehley Played His Last Kiss Show

-Ace Frehley's second stint with Kiss started with a reunion tour, so perhaps it's fitting that it also ended on the road.
-On April 13, 2001, after the conclusion of the Kiss Farewell Tour, the group's original guitarist once again left the lineup.
+Ace Frehley's second stint with Kiss started with a reunion tour, so it's fitting it also ended on the road.
+On April 13, 2001, after the conclusion of the Kiss Farewell Tour, the group's original guitarist once again left the band.

-That show, held at the Carrara Stadium on Australia's Gold Coast, bookended what once seemed like a promising chapter of renewal in the band's history, bringing Frehley and drummer Peter Criss back into the fold after acrimonious departures.
+Held at the Carrara Stadium on Australia's Gold Coast, the show bookended what once seemed like a promising chapter of renewal in the band's history by bringing Frehley and drummer Peter Criss back into the fold after acrimonious departures.
 But, as Frehley later claimed, leaving Kiss in the early '80s might have saved his life.

 "I quit because I started abusing substances and alcohol, and I also wasn’t agreeing with the direction of the way the band was going," said Frehley.
 "I just felt like I was on a collision course with — I just thought I was gonna end up being a statistic."